The NFU has been working with the Wood Protection Association on the continuing use of creosote in agricultural situations.

-Some time ago the EU took the decision to ban the amateur use of creosote as a precautionary measure, because of concerns around the impacts of creosote on human health and the environment.
-As a result, amateurs have not been able to use creosote since 2003.
 Approvals for professional and industrial use of creosote products were allowed to continue.
-But these approvals, made under the EU Biocidal Products Regulation (BPR), place restrictions on the type of products and on where wood treated with creosote can be used.
+However, these approvals - made under the EU Biocidal Products Regulation (BPR) - place restrictions on the type of products and on where wood treated with creosote can be used.

-We understand that creosote manufacturers are looking to apply for authorisation of creosote beyond March 2021.
-The NFU has been working with Wood Protection Association to secure the continuing use of creosote in agricultural situations and thanks them for their support on this issue.
+The NFU has been working with Wood Protection Association on the continuing use of creosote in agricultural situations and thanks them for their support on this issue.

 Coal-tar creosote has been used as a wood preservative since 1838 and is used across agriculture to provide a safe and reliable service life in tree stakes, poles and animal fencing.